amoraschi/amoraschi/README.md

 ✈ Fun fact: **I can speak 5 languages**

-✈ Currently trying to: **Learn how to do mix things that I like to do with things that I have to do**
+✈ Currently trying to: **Learn how to combine things that I like to do with things that I have to do**

 ```
 Since we've no place to go,